 Outcomes: Order completions in Table 2b encompasses admissions like in Table 2a; however, it also more broadly includes other outcomes that complete a court order.
 Examples include, order withdrawn by the court or change in client status.
-In Q3, there were 86 new inpatient restoration orders statewide for clients waiting for services in the community, and six of those orders completed during Q3.
-For statewide orders that completed during Q3, the average days to completion was 9.7 days, and the percent of completed orders that were completed on time was 83.3 percent.
+In Q1 2023, there were 94 new inpatient restoration orders statewide for clients waiting for services in the community, and 18 of those orders completed during Q1.
+For statewide orders that completed during Q1, the average days to completion was 16.1 days, and the percent of completed orders that were completed on time was 72.2 percent.
 As time continues to elapse, additional in the community/personal recognizance orders will continue completing, and the data in Table 2b and Figure 2b will begin to resemble preceding quarters more closely.

 Drivers: As the department moves further away from the most acute pandemic-related impacts on its inpatient facilities, stemming from the severe impacts brought by the Delta and then Omicron variants, a return to the more standard level of pandemic impacts experienced over the last 2.5 years will be welcome and allow a greater level of success in delivering competency services.
+Early in 2023, impacts from COVID-19 waned to the point of crossing-over from pandemic to endemic.
+COVID-19's impacts on BHA facilities are now similar to those of other seasonal illnesses.

 During periods of high system demand and constrained throughput, like what is currently being experienced in the state's inpatient facilities, Trueblood Class Members may receive priority relative to cases waiting in the community on personal recognizance.
 Additionally, civil conversion cases, especially felony conversion cases, have increasingly occupied forensic beds as the pandemic and systemic staffing shortages have disrupted the ability to move civilly committed clients through the system; thus, inhibiting forensic admissions as well.
-New civil beds are expected to come online throughout 2023, which should mitigate the impact of civil conversion cases on the forensic system (see the "Actions Taken - Near Term Projects to Expand Bed Capacity" section for additional details on upcoming projects that add new beds to the inpatient treatment systems).
+New civil beds are expected to come online throughout 2023, including three new wards that opened early in Q2 2023.
+These new beds should help mitigate the impact of civil conversion cases on the forensic system (see the "Actions Taken - Near Term Projects to Expand Bed Capacity" section for additional details on upcoming projects that add new beds to the inpatient treatment systems).